dimasbayu2108/Win10XPE_WithoutApps_No_Bloatware_Project/README.md

 # Note:
 - this installation based on win 10 version 20h1 build 19041 which get from "boot.wim" files win 10 Preinstall Environment (WinPE).
-- application from this installation only installed system apps, you can run the needed apps when booted on this installation.
+- application from this installation only system apps installed, you can run the needed apps when booted on this installation.
 - because of boot from winRE envirotment, maybe some process cannot run or limited access.

 # Reference: